DrTreEsq/GitHub_Portfolio/README.md

 ## 3. EDUCATION
 Certifications and Additional Courses:
+1. Currently hold a B.S. in Healthcare
-1. General Assembly: Full Stack Software Engineering, May 2023
+2. General Assembly: Full Stack Software Engineering, May 2023
-2. Stanford & DeepLearning.AI: Machine Learning Specialization, June 2023
+3. Stanford & DeepLearning.AI: Machine Learning Specialization, June 2023
-3. IBM Data Engineering Professional Certificate, July 2023
+4. IBM Data Engineering Professional Certificate, July 2023
-4. University of Pennsylvania: Robotics Specialization - starting August 2023
+5. University of Pennsylvania: Robotics Specialization - starting August 2023
-5. Physics: Einstien's General & Special Theory of Relativity - Dimensions/Astronomy, Gravity, Quantum Mechanics, Algrebra, Philoshophy, Natural Law & more. - in progress indefinetely📑
+6. Physics: Einstien's General & Special Theory of Relativity - Dimensions/Astronomy, Gravity, Quantum Mechanics, Algrebra, Philoshophy, Natural Law & more. - in progress indefinetely📑

 ## 4. GOALS
-1. Currently hold a B.S. in Healthcare
 2. Finishing several certifications between May and July of this year (2023)
 3. Completing courses/certificatiosn during Summer to prepare for =>
 4. Next educational Milestone: Certificate of Aerospace Engineering start January or May of 2024 (with ability to continue working throughout the program)🚀